SAP/InfraBox/docs/install/install.md

 Add all the necessary configurations options as described in the earlier steps.
 If you forget some the installation will fail with some message like `a.b.c is required`.
-After you have prepared your `my_values.yaml` you may deploy infrabox.
+After you have prepared your `my_values.yaml` you may deploy InfraBox.

 ```bash
 helm install --namespace infrabox-system -f my_values.yaml --wait /tmp/infrabox/deploy/infrabox